worldcoin/orb-software/orb-supervisor/README.md

 # Building

-To build this crate and run it on the orb, make sure to have `zig` installed.
+To build this crate and run it on the orb, you need to have `zig` installed.
 For example through the Arch Linux package manager:

 ```shell